ClimaTrak/TrakNor-Backend/README.md

 - `/api/equipment/` – list and create equipment.
 Supports CSV import via `/import/`.
 - `/api/work-orders/` – manage work orders and view history.
 - `/api/dashboard/summary/` – dashboard metrics.

+Note: This repository is a Django backend.
+Node.js/TypeScript features mentioned in some tasks are not applicable.